danilnagy/discover_legacy/README.md

 - [Python 2.7](https://www.python.org/downloads/) - Discover is written entirely in Python 2.7.
 It does not rely on any external Python libraries, but Python 2.7 must be installed on your computer in order for it to run (versions through 2.7.13 have been tested with this release).
 At this time Python 3 is not supported.
 - McNeel's [Rhino 3d](https://www.rhino3d.com/download) design software with [Grasshopper](http://www.grasshopper3d.com/) plugin.
-- [GHPython](http://www.food4rhino.com/app/ghpython) - Grasshopper library that allows the Grasshopper file to communicate with *Discover* (version 0.5.1.0 tested with this release)
+- [GHPython](http://www.food4rhino.com/app/ghpython) - Grasshopper library that allows the Grasshopper file to communicate with *Discover* (version 0.6.0.3 was tested with this release)
 - [Karamba](http://www.food4rhino.com/app/karamba) - (optional) structural FEA solver for Grasshopper used in some example files

 ### 2.1 - Installing Python